Patek Philippe VS Blancpain

 Patek Philippe through some very inventive and very effective advertising and marketing has positioned its brand to be one of the world’s most recognized names in the business with only two other Swiss luxury watchmakers (Rolex and Omega) in the same league in terms of brand recall.
 In terms of brand prestige though, Rolex and Omega can’t even hold a candle to Patek.
 Come to think of it, neither can Blancpain, for that matter.

-Patek’s watches are crafted to perfection and they now provide a ‘double P’ emblem or insignia known as the Patek seal of quality reserved only for their watches which meet very strict standards in craftsmanship and construction.
-Their standards are now even higher than the prestigious Poinçon de Genève or Geneva hallmark that their watches used to bare for 123 years until the new Patek hallmark was created in 2009.
+Patek’s watches are crafted to perfection and they now provide a ‘double P’ emblem or insignia known as the Patek seal of quality reserved only for their watches which meet very strict standards in craftsmanship and construction in watchmaking.
+Their standards are now even higher than the prestigious Poinçon de Genève or Geneva hallmark that their watches used to have for 123 years until the new Patek hallmark was created in 2009.

 Is Blancpain a good brand to buy?
 Blancpain manufactures fantastic watches and their craftsmanship is superior to that of many other Swiss luxury watchmakers.
 However, that said, there is absolutely no comparison when compared to Patek Philippe watches.
 There is a reason why Patek is considered the best by most watch enthusiasts and luxury watch connoisseurs the world over.
 Part of that is that their prestige came from what they have done with their most limited edition watches such as the ones that won the most complicated watch in the world status.

 In fact, the only watchmaker that Patek Philippe might even consider to be a direct competitor is not even a Swiss watchmaker but rather, a German watchmaker in the Saxon region of Glashutte known as A. Lange & Sohne.
 Everyone else in the business is not even on Patek’s radar.

 Patek Philippe and Blancpain both offer the same two-year warranty.
 Other watchmakers are offering extended warranty periods like Rolex and Omega which offer up to five years on their warranty depending on the watch and the irony is that most sell at a lower entry-level price.

 Which holds its value better Patek Philippe or Blancpain?
 One of the things people often consider when purchasing an expensive watch such as a Blancpain or a Patek Philippe is the resale value.
 Most people don’t consider selling the item they are about to purchase unless it is a car or a house.
 However, there are many that ask which of these two brands has a better resale value so we may as well address this question.